wiseanser/wiseanser.github.io/index.md

 * Growing Anser
     * continuous improvement on covering the ideas of getting things done with our App

+The money we are asking for will make up 50% of our initial cost to get the job done.
+The rest will be provided by the team, our own fundings, hard- and software, long development nights and weekends and some StartUp support from the Austrain government.

 What are your Milestones?
 =========================

+If this campaign succeeds, our planned schedule is as follows:
+We continue development throughout 2015 and update our backers on the progress with our bi-weekly results from the scrum review.
+A closed beta for our backers will be available by end of 2015 and the final release is planned for mid of 2016.

 Risk an Challenges
 ==================